Syntax555/balatrobot/docs/contributing.md

 ### 5. Running Tests

 Tests use Python + pytest to communicate with the Lua API.
+You don't need to have balatrobot running—the tests automatically start the required Balatro instances.

 !!! info "Separate Lua and CLI test suites"